 - 1.1 This tenancy agreement is a legal contract describing the terms and conditions of your tenancy and your rights and responsibilities as a tenant.
-If there is anything you do not understand please contact your Housing Officer or seek legal advice before you sign this contract. - 1.2 This tenancy agreement describes either your introductory tenancy under the Housing Act 1996 or your flexible tenancy under the terms of the Housing Act 1985.
-All the terms and conditions relating to introductory tenants set out in this agreement only apply to you if the box on page one is ticked stating that your tenancy will be an introductory tenancy under the Housing Act 1996 for the first year (unless extended).
+If there is anything you do not understand please contact your Housing Officer or seek legal advice before you sign this contract. - 1.2 This tenancy agreement describes either your secure tenancy under the terms of the Housing Act 1985, or your introductory tenancy under the Housing Act 1996.
 Whichever tenancy you have, it is important for you to know that you have a number of rights and responsibilities. - 1.3 It is important you understand that if you break any of the terms or conditions of this contract the council may commence legal proceedings against you.
 This could ultimately result in the termination of your tenancy and everyone living in your home being evicted. - 1.4 The definitions section sets out the meanings of words used in this tenancy agreement. - 1.5 Unless the contrary is stated or implied the rights and obligations set out in this agreement are intended to replicate the rights and obligations established by statute, such as by the Housing Act 1985, Part IV.
 The contrary may be implied where, for example, rights and obligations are set out in the contract that either are not addressed by statute or where the statute gives the council a discretion. - 1.6 Any reference to an Act of Parliament or regulation within this tenancy agreement includes any subsequent amendments to such legislation or regulations.

-1.7 Where any term or condition of this tenancy agreement requires you to get written permission from the council, such permission will only be granted if written consent is first received from Crest and/or the management company if required.
+agreement requires you to get written permission from the council, such permission will only be granted if written consent is first received from Crest and/or the management company if required.
 Any permission will not be unreasonably withheld but it may be given subject to reasonable conditions.
 (Note: any permission sought, which can be granted by the council alone will not be unreasonably withheld but may be subject to reasonable conditions).
 Any request for permission must be made in writing and addressed to your Housing Officer at the Town Hall or, if stated, your Area Surveyor at the Town Hall.